 Introduction

 Research revealing the negative consequences of handheld phone-use by drivers, including failure to detect hazards, longer reaction times, and increased crash risk (Caird et al., 2008; Dingus et al., 2016) is emphatic.
-Many countries ban handheld phone-use by drivers, with several recently tightening legislation and increasing penalties imposed on offenders (e.g. UK, 2017, 2022; France, 2020; Australia, 2020, 2023).
+Many countries ban handheld phone-use by drivers, and whilst legislative wording varies across countries, illegal phone use generally refers to a physical holding or touching of the phone for some purpose while the vehicle is being driven.
+Several countries have recently tightened legislation to specify illegal actions and increased penalties imposed on offenders (e.g. UK, 2017, 2022; France, 2020; Australia, 2020, 2023).
 While changes in legislation are intended to communicate the dangers of phone-use, and deter offending, in the UK approximately 25% of drivers admit to illegal phone-use (RAC, 2024), and in America 37% of drivers admit to using their handheld phone in the last 30 days (AAAFTS, 2021).
 Further survey data show that although 95% of UK drivers claimed handheld phone conversations are a distraction, 22% still admitted to regularly making such calls; 3% admitted to texting and making handheld calls on every journey, and another 8% claimed to do so on more than half of their journeys (Direct Line and Brake, 2020).
 While 91% of UK drivers claim handheld phone-use is never acceptable (RAC, 2024), and 76% of American drivers consider it ‘extremely dangerous’ (AAAFTS, 2022) significant numbers of drivers nevertheless admit to regular illegal phone-use.

 However, handheld phone-use, and laws proscribing it, is only part of the problem.
 Research shows that phone-use (of any kind) causes cognitive distraction which leads to deteriorated driving performance, irrespective of whether the phone is handheld or handsfree (Strayer et al, 2022a).
 Removing the need to touch or look at a device does nothing to reduce this cognitive distraction, which continues even after a phone interaction has ended (Strayer et al, 2022b).
+Hands-free phone use of this nature remains legal within most countries globally, albeit with a small number of exceptions such as in certain American States, meaning that technology within or added to a phone that allow it to be used without being touched or held provide opportunities for its ‘use’ while driving without legal repercussion.

 Drivers using a handheld or handsfree phone are four times more likely to crash (Atchley et al, 2017); often fail to notice hazards, and take significantly longer to react to any they do see (Briggs et al, 2016, 2018); demonstrate decreased situational awareness (Chen et al., 2020); and can look directly at hazards yet fail to see them (Strayer, 2015).
 Phone-using drivers look around the driving scene far less, often failing to monitor items in the peripheral areas (Desmet and Diependaele, 2019) and, in the absence of any collision or salient event, are largely unaware of aspects of the driving situation that they have missed (Cooper and Strayer, 2024).